-In addition, it allows you much more, talk into it, record, shoot pictures and to hear sound.
+In addition, it allows you much more, talk into it, record, shoot pictures, and hear sound.

 It slightly underperforms in the battery life and video quality categories as compared to the Infant Optics.
-The reason the Motorola deserves a mention is because of it’s cool simultaneous viewing feature for multiple cameras.
+The Motorola deserves a mention because of its cool simultaneous viewing feature for multiple cameras.

 9.Levana Jena Digital Baby Video Monitor

-There are lots of reasons that the Levana Jena Digital Baby Monitor is among the very often named in regards to top of the line products.
-Among the first edges to this system is that it’s an adequate price point.
+There are many reasons that the Levana Jena Digital Baby Monitor is among the very often named in regards to top-of-the-line products.
+Among the first edges to this system is that it’s a good price point.

-Among the other favorite characteristics of the merchandise is the reality that it’s a lengthy battery life.
-With a complete price, it’ll persist as many as eight hours, providing you with access to the room of your child through the night.
-What this means is you could look at any given time to check up on your own infant and see if they’re having any trouble sleeping at the digital display.
+Among the other favorite characteristics of the merchandise is the reality that it’s long battery life.
+At a full price, it’ll persist as many as eight hours, providing you with access to the room of your child through the night.
+This means you could look at any given time to check up on your infant and see if they’re having any trouble sleeping at the digital display.

-Another one of the very fascinating facets of the Levana Jena baby monitor is the fact that it’s an intercom which you can utilize to talk with your infant.
-You can talk to them or even play music through the intercom in the event the kid only wants some soothing words as opposed to the real existence of the parent.
-This really is ideal for parents that want to complete their jobs round the house while the baby is resting.
+Another one of the fascinating facets of the Levana Jena baby monitor is the fact that it’s an intercom that you can utilize to talk with your infant.
+You can talk to them or even play music through the intercom if the kid only wants some soothing words as opposed to the real existence of the parent.
+This is ideal for parents who want to complete their jobs around the house while the baby is resting.

-In a nutshell, the sound of it’s is not bad and video also, including night vision.
-I’d advocate it in case you truly need to maintain a close watch on your own infant.
+In a nutshell, its sound is not bad, and video also, including night vision.
+I’d advocate it in case you truly need to maintain a close watch on your infant.

-It supports micro SD card up to 32 GB for video recording.
-You simply do 24/7 record. or can schedule the record for some time slots It requires about 500-600MB per hour of record.
+It supports a micro SD card of up to 32 GB for video recording.
+You do a 24/7 record. or can schedule the record for some time slots.
+It requires about 500-600MB per hour of record.

 Vehicle record together with movement found.
-When there’s a movement found with SD card plugged in, you can select to empower record.
-It is a good feature for surveillance camera.
-It’s consistently a good idea if it truly sees some one breaks into your home to record a brief clip.
+When there’s a movement found with an SD card plugged in, you can select to empower the record.
+It is a good feature for surveillance cameras.
+It’s consistently a good idea if it truly sees someone breaks into your home to record a brief clip.
 It will be much more educational and much clear than simply pictures.

 Overall I am extremely happy with this particular baby monitor.
-It was not difficult to setup and does just what I’d like.
+It was not difficult to setup, and I did just what I liked.
 Eventually, I can quit worrying about my baby through the night.
-Highly recommended!
+I highly recommend it!